rogerbinns/apsw/doc/pysqlite.rst

   are very careful with your own mutexes you will have a crash or a deadlock.

-* APSW is a single file for the extension, :file:`apsw.pyd` on Windows and :file:`apsw.so` on Unix/Mac.
+* APSW is a single file for the extension, :file:`apsw.pyd` on Windows and :file:`apsw.so` on Unix/Mac (Note :pep:`3149`).
 There are no other files needed and the :ref:`build instructions <building>` show you how to include SQLite statically in this file.
 You can put this file anywhere your Python session can reach. pysqlite is one binary file and several .py files, all of which need to be available.

 * **Nothing** happens behind your back.
 By default pysqlite tries to manage transactions by parsing your SQL for you, but you can turn it